 It was a really exciting time for me back in the mid-1990s.
 Danish football was going well – we’d surprised everyone by winning the 1992 UEFA European Championship – and I was playing for one of Denmark’s leading clubs, Brøndby IF, too.

-Nowadays, you just cannot make any comparisons with the Danish Superliga because it hasn’t got anywhere near that kind of strength and we saw that earlier this season when the Hammers beat both Viborg FF and Silkeborg IF in the UEFA Europa Conference League.
+Nowadays, you just cannot make any comparisons with the Danish Superliga because it hasn’t got anywhere near that kind of strength, and we saw that during the 2022/23 season when the Hammers beat both Viborg FF and Silkeborg IF in the UEFA Europa Conference League.

 Back in 1994, though, with my contract at Brøndby coming to its end, West Ham United, Blackburn Rovers and a few other clubs wanted to sign me.
 Sure, Rovers were much higher in the league but, aged 26, I was excited at the prospect of moving to London to join the Hammers on loan.